 Now, configure CBAC on router2 to inspect the ssh traffic (Only that traffic will be allowed which will be inspected by the IoS router operating CBAC.

 The first command (!cbac) will enable cbac feature while the second command will inspect the ssh traffic.

 Now, router1 will able to ssh router3 as the ssh packet is first inspected by the router2 when it leaves the outbound (fa0/1) interface (as we have configured).

 Here, Access-list has been applied inbound and CBAC has been applied out because we want only that traffic to come from outside the network which has been initiated by the inside network (10.1.1.1).
 CBAC which is applied outbound to the interface (into fa0/1) create temporary holes on the Access-list applied inbound to the interface to allow return packets through the ACL.

 Limitations – Some of the limitations of cbac mechanisms are:

-- CBAC is not simple to understand i.e it requires detailed knowledge of protocols and operation we want to perform.
+- CBAC is not simple to understand i.e it requires detailed knowledge of protocols and operations we want to perform.

 - CBAC mechanism cannot inspect traffic originated from the router (on which we have configured CBAC) itself.

 - No stateful table fail over support.
-If one router fails then other redundant router can be used as CBAC firewall but the state table will not get duplicated therefore state table have to be rebuild causing some connection to be rebuilt.
+If one router fails then another redundant router can be used as a CBAC firewall but the state table will not get duplicated therefore state table has to be rebuild causing some connection to be rebuilt.